The 13 Best YouTube Premium TV Shows, Ranked

 Because Google doesn’t yet command enough of your screen time.TV Lists YouTube Premium

 Née YouTube Red, the recently-rebranded YouTube Premium is the paywalled platform within which a highly curated collection of Hollywood-level YouTube Original Series live.
 Well, technically YouTube Premium is a whole suite of services that includes not just access to Cobra Kai (and everything else on the list below), but also ad-free streaming on regular YouTube, background streaming when playing videos on your phone, downloadable videos and access to YouTube Music Premium.
 All this for $11.99/month ($6.99/month for students whose schools use SheerID), following a 30-day free trial.*

-*Of Note: Robert Kyncl, YouTube’s Chief Business Officer, announced in May that this paywall will drop for individual Original Series for brief windows of time moving forward, during which time those series will air with ads like regular TV, but as of publication far only Cobra Kai has dates set (August 29-September 11, 2019).
+*Of Note: Robert Kyncl, YouTube’s Chief Business Officer, announced in May 2019 that this paywall will drop for individual Original Series for brief windows of time moving forward, during which time those series will air with ads like regular TV.

 That said, I know that no matter how hard I work to find you the best (cheapest) way in, the legit value of the non-Cobra Kai Originals behind the Premium wall is just going to be a tough sell, not least because YouTube Originals live in the bizarre no-man’s land halfway between the streaming video juggernaut that is classic YouTube—home of Vlogbrothers, Hot Ones, Contrapoints, ASMR makeup tutorials and the capitalist algorithm-driven rightwing dickbaggery downfall of modern democracy—and the prestige-y dark horse baby that is YouTube Premium.